Ohio Community College Athletic Conference

-The Ohio Community College Athletic Conference or OCCAC is a college athletic conference whose member institutions are community colleges in the states of Ohio and Indiana.
+The Ohio Community College Athletic Conference (OCCAC) is a college athletic conference whose member institutions are community colleges in the states of Ohio.
 It is a member of Region 12 of the National Junior College Athletic Association (NJCAA).

 History

 The OCCAC has been around since 1993 in its current state.
 Prior to 1993, the OCCAC was known as the Ohio Junior College Athletic Conference (OJCAC) and the Turnpike Conference.
-Currently, the OCCAC has full or limited sport members from 12 community colleges.
+Currently, the OCCAC has full sport members from 9 community colleges in Ohio.

 Sports sponsored

-Current sports with full conference membership (at least four schools participating) include, women's volleyball, men's basketball, women's basketball, softball and baseball.
-Several schools also compete in non-conference sports such as men's soccer, women's soccer, track and field, men's golf, women's golf and cross country.
+Current sports with full conference membership (at least four schools participating) include, women's volleyball, men's basketball, women's basketball, men's soccer (conference resumed sponsorship in 2024), softball and baseball.
+Several schools also compete in non-conference sports such as women's soccer, track and field, men's golf, women's golf and cross country.
 The conference's sponsorship of men's golf ended after 2016.

 Member schools

 Current members

-The OCCAC currently has 12 full members, all but one are public schools:
+The OCCAC currently has 9 full members, all but one are public schools: